n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 ---
 title: "How to create a IDM mapping file"
+description: Step by step guide how to create a IDM mapping file.
 date: "2021-10-26"
 tags:
+  - DOC²
+  - Export
   - Infor
+  - IDM
+  - Mapping
 ---

 #### Step by step guide how to create a IDM mapping file.